 Social and Emotional Learning (SEL) is not based on prescribed curricula; instead it is an approach that reflects a set of youth-centered teaching strategies and practices.
 Here you'll find resources to help you start your SEL journey.

 This toolkit is loaded with curated resources that will help you think through how to approach program design and delivery.
 Links to collections of evidence-based programs are also provided.

 Young people with learning disabilities, ADHD, autism spectrum disorder, or trauma do not always disclose these conditions in program settings.
 Fortunately, even when facilitators lack this personal information about participants, there are ways to make programs more inclusive.
-Creating Inclusive Program Environments for Youth with Different Abilities, a new curriculum from Jutta Dotterweich, provides youth work professionals with information, practices, and activities to promote inclusion and engagement for all young people.
+This ACT for Youth curriculum can be used as part of a professional development plan to help youth work professionals promote inclusion and engagement for all young people.